 What words come to mind in this medical frame?
 Affliction, impairment, dysfunction, illness, cure, patient… Right?
 As the British disability theorist Michael Oliver put it (quoted in a book by Eli Clare):

 A new frame for the word “disability” has been growing stronger in recent years, with activists and advocates reframing disability as a social movement.
-This is how Eli Clare, author of Exile and Pride—another book that everybody should read—this is how Clare names and frames the word. (p.
-67)
+This is how Eli Clare, author of Exile and Pride, names and frames the word (p.
+67):

 Reframing the word disability.
 Professor Lakoff has written and spoken at great length about how new frames can be created.
 Because all words are frames, reframing is actually changing the way the public sees the world.
 Reframing is changing what counts as common sense.
 Reframing, Professor Lakoff said in an interview, “is telling the truth as we see it—telling it forcefully, straightforwardly, articulately, with moral conviction and without hesitation—over and over again”, because remember that frames are actual neural circuits that are strengthened through repetition.